wp-plugins/active-directory-integration/readme.txt

 If yout don't already have one create it.
 On Windows systems the path should be `c:\openldap\sysconf\ldap.conf`.

 = Can I use LDAPS instead of TLS? =
 Yes, you can.
 Just put "ldaps://" in front of the server in the option labeled "Domain Controller" (e.g. "ldaps://dc.domain.tld"), enter 636 as port and deactivate the option "Use TLS".
+But have in mind, that

 = Is it possible to get more informations from the Test Tool? = Yes.
 Since 1.0-RC1 you get more informations from the Test Tool by setting WordPress into debug mode.
 Simply add DEFINE('WP_DEBUG',true); to your wp-config.php.

+= Where are the AD attributes stored in WordPress? = If you activate "Automatic User Creation" and "Automatic User Update" a lot of AD attributes are stored in the table wp_usermeta.
+Their meta key is set to `adi_<attribute>` (e.g. `adi_physicaldeliveryofficename` for the Office attribute).
+You can find the list of supported attributes on the "User Meta" tab.

 = Is there an official bug tracker for ADI? =
 Yes.
 You'll find the bug tracker at http://bt.ecw.de/.
 You can report issues anonymously but it is recommended to create an account.
+This is also the right place for feature requests.

+= I'm missing some functionality.
+Where can I submit a feature request? = Use the [bug tracker](http://bt.ecw.de/) (see above) at http://bt.ecw.de/.

+= Authentication is successfull but the user is not authorized by group membership.
+What is wrong? = A common mistake is that the Base DN is set to a wrong value.
+If the user resides in an Organizational Unit (OU) that is not "below" the Base DN the groups the user belongs to can not be determined.
+A quick solution is to set the Base DN to something like `dc=mydomain,dc=local` without any OU.

 == Screenshots ==